Spring 2 2022

 World Book Day

-We created character profiles of the main characters in the novel: Finn, Dougie, Charlie, Jas and Amir to aid our understanding of the text and help us to predict what was going to happen in the story.
-The poem also helped us to be able to predict what would happen and the class predicted that the woman described in the poem was Finn’s Mum.
-We also revised using inverted commas to show speech after exploring the dialogue used in the first chapter to give us more information about the characters.
+So far this half term, we have revised using inverted commas to show speech whilst exploring the dialogue used in our class text to give us more information about the characters.
 Year 5 explored this at sentence level, editing the punctuation for speech themselves before writing their own dialogue between the characters in our class text.
 We used a cheesy song to help us remember how to punctuate speech!

 Our focus this half term has been fractions.
 We began by recapping key knowledge and prior learning from Year 3 and Year 4 that we needed before moving on to new learning in Year 5.
 We reminded ourselves of what a fraction is and what the numerator and denominator represents and then spent time recapping how to find equivalent fractions and used the mantra “Do it to the bottom, do it to the top!
 Do it to the top, do it to the bottom!”
 We also explored different visuals that would help us with our learning, for example bar models.
 We will now move on to comparing and ordering fractions less than 1 before we move on to exploring and recognising mixed numbers and improper fractions, and converting between both forms.